 About the Master Instructor Designation

 The Master Certified Flight Instructor – Aerobatics (MCFI-A) designation is an FAA-recognized national accreditation from Master Instructors.
 To achieve the MCFI-A designation, an instructor must demonstrate an ongoing commitment to excellence, professional growth, and service to the aviation community and must pass a rigorous evaluation by a peer board of review.
 The designation significantly surpasses the FAA requirements for renewal of the candidate’s flight instructor certificate.
+With more MCFI-As than any other organization in the world, APS demonstrates an outstanding commitment to safety and excellence.

 APS MCFI-A Requirements